Why Does Your Wheel And Tire Size Matter?

 - Measure from the table surface to the mount flange of the wheel

-This measurement is known as backspacing and it is a mystery to a lot of people as to why wheel manufacturers ever introduced this method of measurement.
+This measurement is known as backspacing and it is a mystery to a lot of people why wheel manufacturers ever introduced this method of measurement.
 The tire bead mounting surface is included in the measurement and can vary from manufacturer to manufacturer.

 The gamble lies in the thickness of the bead mounting surface.
 Using the backside of the wheel as the only reference, an 8 inch wide wheel with 5 inches of backspacing versus a 10 inch wheel with the same 5 inch backspacing will locate the tire in two totally different positions through its vertical travel.
 Due diligence is required when using backspacing measurements for wheel fitment.